vryzhenkin/pegasus/README.md

 Strongly recommended not to run this tests versus poor environments.
 Multiple starts at same time can cause your Heat component to malfunction.
-If you have one controller, you need be sure, that your Heat component works correctly and as fast as possible.
+If you have one controller, you need to be sure, that your Heat component works correctly and as fast as possible.

 Remember, slow speed of internet connection at your environment can dramatically increase time for creating/updating Heat stack.
 In this case tests usually fails by timeout.